betterangels/buoy/README.markdown

 Installation is as simple as pressing "Install now" from your admin WordPress Dashboard. ([Learn more about installing WordPress plugins from WPBeginner.com](http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/).)
 You can also find [Buoy hosted on the WordPress plugin repository](https://wordpress.org/plugins/buoy/).

+Read the [Buoy Administration Guide](https://github.com/meitar/better-angels/wiki/Buoy-Administration-Guide) for more details.

 # Contributing

-Buoy is [free software](https://www.gnu.org/philosophy/free-sw.en.html "What is free software?")
+Buoy is [free software](https://www.gnu.org/philosophy/free-sw.en.html "What is free software?").
 It was developed and is maintained primarily by a nomadic hacker named [maymay](https://maymay.net/) who has a lot of fucks to give about supporting survivors of any of capitalism's horrors, along with a growing group of volunteers who call themselves the Better Angels.

 Even if you don't code, there's a lot you can do to help make Buoy better.
 Here are a few.